 On July 31, 2006, the Company acquired from CGI and its wholly-owned, indirect subsidiary, Compass Medical Mattress Partners, LP (the "Seller") approximately 47.3% of the outstanding capital stock, on a fully-diluted basis, of Anodyne, representing approximately 69.8% of the voting power of all Anodyne stock.
 Pursuant to the same agreement, the Company also acquired from the Seller all of the Original Loans.
 On the same date, the Company entered into a Note Purchase and Sale Agreement with CGI and the Seller for the purchase from the Seller of a Promissory Note ("Note") issued by a borrower controlled by Anodyne's chief executive officer.
 The Note was secured by shares of Anodyne stock and guaranteed by Anodyne's chief executive officer.
-The Note was added to the Note's principal balance.
+The Note accrued interest at the rate of 13% per annum and was added to the Note's principal balance.
 The balance of the Note plus accrued interest totaled approximately \$6.4 million at December 31, 2007.
 The Note was to mature on August 15, 2008.
 The Company recorded interest income totaling \$0.5 million, \$0.8 million and \$0.3 million in 2008, 2007 and 2006, respectively, related to this note.